SkillsFuture funding framework to focus on courses relevant to industry

 He said: "This will allow companies to focus more on skills and competencies, rather than relying on only qualifications such as degrees or diplomas as a proxy of the candidate's suitability."

-Beyond articulating the skills demand of its companies, Singapore needs the industry to aggregate the skills demands across its different sectors, Mr Chan added.
+Beyond articulating the skills demand of its companies, Singapore needs each industry to aggregate or collate the demand for skills across its different sectors, Mr Chan added.

-These intermediary partners will take a leading role to support and engage small and medium-sized enterprises in identifying the skills needed in their companies, facilitate dissemination of jobs and skills insights, and put in place structures to accredit skills acquired at the workplace.
+They will play a leading role to support and engage small and medium-sized enterprises in identifying the skills the SMEs need, help disseminate jobs and skills insights, and put in place structures to accredit skills acquired at the workplace.

 With the support of such intermediate bodies, Singapore will improve its agility and market responsiveness to accelerate the SkillsFuture movement, Mr Chan added.

-Only when the demand of future skills is better articulated and aggregated can the supply of such skills be activated optimally, he said.
+Only when these conditions are met can the supply of future skills be optimised, he said.

 Mr Chan said: "First, we must place more focus on how adult education is delivered.